DouglasGiovanella/Xamarin.Android.Binding.InstallReferrer/README.md

-# Deprecation warning: Microsoft has now a official binding for this that also supports .Net Maui. https://www.nuget.org/packages/Xamarin.Google.Android.InstallReferrer
+# Deprecation warning: Microsoft has now a official binding for this that also supports .Net Maui. https://www.nuget.org/packages/Xamarin.Google.Android.InstallReferrer.
+This binding will not be updated anymore.

 # Xamarin.Android.Binding.InstallReferrer